bluffingo/OpenSB/private/skins/common/markdown/guidelines.md

 * Edgy, politically-incorrect content (Nazism, racism, bigotry).

 ## Videos
 * Only upload videos that you have created yourself.
 Any reuploads of videos not made by you will be taken down.
 However, an exception is made for memes and content in the public domain.
-This does not apply to Qobo submissions uploaded before April 2023.
+This does not apply to squareBracket submissions uploaded before April 2023.
 * Parody edits of copyrighted material (known as YTPs) are allowed.
 * Videos produced using AI, akin to OpenAI's Sora, are not allowed.